-A Philadelphia Wrongful Death Attorney Who Will Fight for Your Family’s Rights
+A Philadelphia Wrongful Death Lawyer Who Will Fight for Your Family’s Rights

 A serious personal injury can be a tremendously distressing event.
 Distress turns into tragedy, however, when the victim dies from the injuries.
 A drunken driver, a defective drug, or a fatigued doctor can all turn into unintentional killers when fate deals a losing hand.
 I cannot undo this tragedy, unfortunately.
-What I can do, however, is fight to see that you are compensated to the full extent that the law allows.
+However, as an aggressive Philadelphia Wrongful Death Lawyer, what I can do is fight to see that you are compensated to the full extent that the law allows.

 The Philadelphia legal system is nothing like small claims court or courtroom drama programs.
 It is complex and confusing, with arcane rules of procedure.
 Although relatively few wrongful death claims reach the trial stage, even in settlement negotiations, it is critical to prove to the other side that you are willing and able to win a wrongful death lawsuit if they refuse to offer you fair compensation.